-Settings -> Details -> Default Applications; here you can set your preferred application as default for various categories.
+Settings -> Details -> Default Applications; here, you can set your preferred application as default for various categories.

 29. Install Timeshift

 Having system backup and restore points is necessary as it can save one from losing important data if any glitch happens in the system.
-Timeshift is one the tools available for Ubuntu that you can use to backup your system.
+Timeshift is one of the tools available for Ubuntu that you can use to backup your system.

-30. Play with Different Desktop Environment
+30. Play With Different Desktop Environments

 31. Customize The Dock